-22 Apr Think you can’t afford a garden designer?
+22 Apr So you think you can’t afford a garden designer?

-So summer is in the air and you’ve finally decided to get a new garden.
+So you’ve finally decided to get a new garden.
 Getting a landscaper in to do the job may be a no-brainer, but have you ever considered hiring a garden designer?
 You may be surprised to learn how wise investing in a good garden designer can actually be.
 And what good value for money they offer.

 Keep your budget on track